kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

           least ones).
 Tentatively, the function will sort first by their priority, and within a single priority prioritizing pod groups over individual pods.

+      1. Temprarily schedule the preemptor on the chosen placement (assuming that all potential victims are removed).

       1. Perform best-effort reprieval of pod groups and pods violating PodDisruptionBudgets.
-We achieve it by temporarily scheduling the preemptor (assuming that all potential victims are removed), and then iterating over potential victims that would violate PodDisruptionBudget to check if these can be placed in the exact same place they are running now.
-          If they can we simply leave them where they are running now and remove from the potential victims list.
+We achieve it by iterating over potential victims that would violate PodDisruptionBudget to check if these can be placed in the exact same place they are running now.
+If they can we simply leave them where they are running now and remove them from the potential victims list.

+      1. Perform best-effort reprieval of remaining victims.
+We achieve it in the same manner as in the step above.

-          For domain D being a single node (current pod-based preemption), the above algorithm works identically to the current algorithm.
+          For the current pod-based preemption, the above algorithm works identically to the current algorithm.
 For larger domains, different placements of a preemptor are potentially possible and may result in potentially different sets of victims violating PodDisruptionBudgets to remain feasible.
 This means that the proposed algorithm is not necessarily